JacobGlennAyers/IZS_2026/experiment1/README.md

 ## Notes

-- The experiment can be run on CPU for smaller dataset sizes; however, GPU acceleration is recommended for faster processing of large trials.
 - All output figures and computed results will be stored in their respective `results/` and `figures/` which the scripts automatically create.